Ajax-16/PromptBot-StableDifusion2.1/readme.md

 ### Write the prompts that you want to introduce in Stable Difusion separated with line breaks in the textfile prompts.txt

 ### Files with the name of the prompt and the generated images named between 0 and 3 will appear in the same directory.
-If wanted to change the destination path just specify it on the path.txt file.

 ### index.txt file must not be modified or deleted because it can cause program failure